-UC academic health centers care for patients with the most complex cases, and offer services that are not delivered elsewhere in the state or are limited in availability.
-UC Health locations provide health care services and capabilities that cannot be found at other health care providers in the state or are very limited in availability, like trauma, burn and transplant care.
+UC academic health centers care for patient's every day health needs, as well as those with the most complex cases.
+UC Health locations provide health care services and capabilities that cannot be found at other health care providers in the state or are very limited in availability, like cancer, burn, transplant and trauma care.
 UC Davis Health, UCI Health, UCLA Health, UC San Diego Health and UCSF Health own and operate hospitals.
 UCR Health provides clinical care through community facilities, along with owned and operated clinics.

 Together, UC Health locations are the second largest provider of inpatient services to Medi-Cal enrollees in the state, despite having only 6 percent of all hospital beds in California.